archiejs/archiejs-core/README.md

 2. Made it more usefriendly by adding more logs and friendlier error messages.
 3. Added support for enhancers and new ways to define `provides` and `consumes` tags.
 4. Added support for promises during module initialization sequence.

-## ArchieJs modules vs NPM modules

-ArchieJS modules are mostly meant for custom application logic - which you might later want to reuse in similar applications.
-They are like NPM modules, with life cycle management and dependency injection.

-Read in more detail here: https://github.com/archiejs/archiejs-docs

 ## ArchieJs module semantics